Ashtabula Towne Square: History

+In October 2014 local investment group Sure Fire Group, LLC purchased the mall from Morgan Stanley Capital I Inc. for $6.1 million.
+Morgan Stanley Capital I bought the property from a receivership.

+Kmart closed in 2016, which made JCPenney and Dunham's Sports the last anchors to be occupied at the time.

-Ashtabula Towne Square and attached properties was sold in February 2020 by Sure Fire Group, LLC to Ashtabula Mall Realty Holding LLC (Kohan Retail Investment Group) for $10.2 million.
+Ashtabula Towne Square and its attached properties were sold in February 2020 by Sure Fire Group, LLC to Ashtabula Mall Realty Holding LLC (Kohan Retail Investment Group) for $10.2 million.

 On June 4, 2020, JCPenney announced that it would close by around October 2020 as part of a plan to close 154 stores nationwide.
-After JCPenney closed, Dunham's Sports will be the one and only anchor store left, which closed in 2021.
+After JCPenney closed, Dunham's Sports was the one and only anchor store left, and also closed in 2021.

+The AMC Classic 6-screen movie theater closed on July 20, 2023.

+On August 23, 2023, Sure Fire Group, LLC, bought back the mall for $2.5 million from Kohan Retail Investment.